ucg8j/blog/posts/grokking-algorithms.md

 - Laptop $2000 20lbs
 - Guitar $1500 15lbs

 The greedy strategy is to take the most expensive item.
-Buut the stereo leaves room for nothing else. $3000 get's pretty close to the optimal solution of $3500 (Laptop + Guitar).
+But the stereo leaves room for nothing else. $3000 gets pretty close to the optimal solution of $3500 (Laptop + Guitar).

 ## The Set Covering Problem
 You want to broadcast a radio show in the USA and reach listeners in all states.
 To minimise cost you want to minimise the number of stations you have to pay whilst maximising the states they broadcast to.